neobrain/steam-runtime-tools/pressure-vessel/THIRD-PARTY.md

   json-glib.txt.

 - libwaffle-1.so.0 from waffle: [BSD-2-Clause][].
 See waffle.txt.

+Depending on build configuration, some builds also include:

+- libblkid.so.1, libmount.so.1 from util-linux: [LGPL-2.1-or-later][].
+  See libblkid1.txt, libmount1.txt.

+- libpcre.so.3 or libpcre2-8.so.0 from PCRE: [BSD-3-Clause][].
+  See pcre3.txt or pcre2.txt.

+- libselinux.so.1 from SELinux: public-domain with [GPL-2.0-only][] parts.
+  See libselinux.txt.

+- libuuid.so.1 from util-linux: [BSD-3-Clause][].
+See util-linux.txt.

 Complete source code can be obtained from the same place as pressure-vessel, or from <https://repo.steampowered.com/steamrt/>